pivotal/docs-tas-adapter/install.md

       EOF
       ```

-2. If you do not already have a secret containing a wildcard certificate and private keypair for HTTPS application ingress:
+2. If you do not already have a secret containing a wildcard certificate and private key pair for HTTPS application ingress:
-   * If you have a wildcard certificate and private keypair, create a secret containing them:
+   * If you have a wildcard certificate and private key pair, create a secret containing them:

       ```bash
       kubectl create namespace APP-TLS-SECRET-NAMESPACE